 // ... etc

-But make sure to remember that valid Unicode scalar values may be made up of more than one byte.
+But be sure to remember that valid Unicode scalar values may be made up of more than one byte.

 Getting grapheme clusters from strings is complex, so this functionality is not provided by the standard library.
-There are crates available on crates.io if this is the functionality you need.
+Crates are available on https://crates.io if this is the functionality you need.

-Strings are Not so Simple
+Strings Are Not So Simple

 To summarize, strings are complicated.
 Different programming languages make different choices about how to present this complexity to the programmer.
-Rust has chosen to make the correct handling of String data the default behavior for all Rust programs, which does mean programmers have to put more thought into handling UTF-8 data upfront.
-This tradeoff exposes more of the complexity of strings than other programming languages do, but this will prevent you from having to handle errors involving non-ASCII characters later in your development life cycle.
+Rust has chosen to make the correct handling of String data the default behavior for all Rust programs, which means programmers have to put more thought into handling UTF-8 data upfront.
+This trade-off exposes more of the complexity of strings than other programming languages do but prevents you from having to handle errors involving non-ASCII characters later in your development life cycle.

-Let’s switch to something a bit less complex: hash map!
+Let’s switch to something a bit less complex: hash maps!

 Hash Maps

 The last of our common collections is the hash map.
 The type HashMap<K, V> stores a mapping of keys of type K to values of type V. It does this via a hashing function, which determines how it places these keys and values into memory.
-Many different programming languages support this kind of data structure, but often with a different name: hash, map, object, hash table, or associative array, just to name a few.
+Many different programming languages support this kind of data structure, but often use a different name, such as hash, map, object, hash table, or associative array, just to name a few.

-Hash maps are useful for when you want to be able to look up data not by an index, as you can with vectors, but by using a key that can be of any type.
+Hash maps are useful for when you want to look up data not by an index, as you can with vectors, but by using a key that can be of any type.
 For example, in a game, you could keep track of each team’s score in a hash map where each key is a team’s name and the values are each team’s score.
-Given a team name, you can retrieve their score.
+Given a team name, you can retrieve its score.

-We’ll go over the basic API of hash maps in this chapter, but there are many more goodies hiding in the functions defined on HashMap by the standard library.
+We’ll go over the basic API of hash maps in this section, but many more goodies are hiding in the functions defined on HashMap<K, V> by the standard library.
 As always, check the standard library documentation for more information.

 Creating a New Hash Map

-We can create an empty HashMap with new, and add elements with insert.
-Here we’re keeping track of the scores of two teams whose names are Blue and Yellow.
-The Blue team will start with 10 points and the Yellow team starts with 50:
+We can create an empty hash map with new and add elements with insert.
+In Listing 8-18, we’re keeping track of the scores of two teams whose names are Blue and Yellow.
+The Blue team will start with 10 points, and the Yellow team starts with 50:

 use std::collections::HashMap;